Dr. Jamie Carter DPM, C.Ped.

 - Degree: Bachelor of Science, Biology

-During her residency, Jamie trained with more than 20 different surgeons and did an extensive amount of work at Wright Patterson Air Force Base in the wound care department, where they house one of the largest hyperbaric treatment facilities in the nation.
+During her residency, Jamie trained with more than 20 different surgeons and did an extensive amount of work at Wright Patterson Air Force Base, where they house one of the largest hyperbaric treatment facilities in the nation.